 In the following section, we’ll explain PIA’s torrenting strengths and weaknesses in detail.

-However, PIA’s excellent zero-logs privacy policy means any requests are highly unlikely to reveal any personally identifiable information.
-Even if a state authority demanded PIA disclose user information, PIA would have nothing to hand over.
+However, PIA’s excellent zero-logs privacy policy ensures that any such requests are unlikely to reveal any personally identifiable information.
+Even if authorities demanded user data, PIA would have nothing to provide.

-PIA does not collect or store any data about your usage of the VPN.
+PIA does not collect or store any data about your VPN usage.

 A zero-logs policy is an important requirement for a VPN for P2P networking.
 Even some highly-secure VPNs are not recommended for torrenting due to the provider’s invasive logging policy.